BMW M5 vs Audi RS7: Performance & Reliability Comparison

 - Interior quality: The RS7’s interior is subjectively more luxurious.
 The M5 feels more purposeful.

-- Practicality: RS7 is a fastback — slightly more rear headroom.
+- Practicality: RS7 is a fastback —lightly more rear headroom.
 M5 has a conventional trunk.

 6. Reliability Verdict